Clarifai/old-docs/portal-guide/model/deep-training.md

 ### Create the custom models that you need

-Click the blue `Create Custom Model` button at the top righthand corner of the screen and select `Deep Training`
+Click the blue `Create Custom Model` button at the top righthand corner of the screen and select `Visual Classifier`, `Visual Embedder`, or `Visual Detector`.

 ![](../../images/create_custom_model.jpg)